 I blame the music.
-Society blames the drugs.
 The music our friends were playing in Calibre had the cheeky habit of wrapping its melodious tentacles around our senses, encouraging a spiritual experience to occur.
 Sometimes the transformation was social.
 Other times it was spatial.
 It could even be rhythmic, as people found ways of expressing themselves to music that defied backgrounds, ego or inhibition.
 This was our Studio 54, Paradise Garage, our Haçienda.

 One club night, possibly involving an appearance by an international DJ – Derek May?
 Dave Angel?
 Azad Rizvi? – resulted in the dance floor and much of the remaining floor area being covered in rolls of real grass.
 Pot plants lined the walls.
 The smell of soil competed with a variety of other odours, the least unpleasant of which was the many brands of perfume competing for mystery in the air.
-Initially there was cigarette smoke, sometimes amyl, always the cacophony of body odours.
+Initially, there was cigarette smoke, always the cacophony of body odours.
 But the cut grass and rich soil was a welcome change.
-I even remember a lawnmower, though that could simply be the product of too much of a good thing, or not enough.
+I even remember a lawnmower, though that could simply be the product of too much of a good thing – or not enough.
 There was certainly a lawnmower dance.
 Plus the washing machine.
 And the football pass.
 We knew how to use our imaginations to have fun losing track of time.

 Promoters loved Calibre.
 It was perfect for intimate gigs with innovative artists.
 A couple of hundred people through the door meant a successful night.
 The staff adored the scene.
 They were the right people at the right place at the right time.
 They made you want to come in on a slow night; whoever was DJing made you want to stay.
-The décor and furniture wasn’t fancy.
+The décor and furniture weren’t fancy.
 But the lighting was dark enough to hide the cigarette burns, torn upholstery and our own shenanigans.
 With the entrance a few metres inside St Kevin’s Arcade, a cigarette butt’s throw from the hustle and bustle of K Rd, the legendary doormen fed us down the stairs and into the club’s snaking interior with humour and without fuss.

 I sometimes parked my car in the arcade, right outside the club entrance, taking liberties when I really shouldn’t have.
 One Saturday morning, word came down the concrete stairwell that I needed to move my motor and it served me right that on this night, of all nights, I’d lost my keys somewhere in the club.
 They weren’t to be found, and just when I was debating my dilemma with Pa, bouncer par excellence, a smiling clubber appeared from the street dangling my key in his finger.
 He’d found them on a sofa downstairs, meant to hand them in, only to realise his mistake when he got home.
 So he came back to return them.
 My reputation was saved.
 The arcade above could open.
 Calibre will forever remain close to my heart as a place where good people created something great.